OPTIPOLY

 Output arguments of the solvemethod.

-parameters Description
+| parameters | Description |

-solution A python namedtuple object containing the solution provided by the solve method.
-The dictionary show the following fields:
+A python namedtuple object containing the solution provided by the solve method.
+The dictionary show the following fields: - x: The best solution found - f: the corresponding best value Therfore, the best solution and the best values can be obtained through solution.x and solution.f. |

-cpu The computation time needed to perform the compuations.
+The computation time needed to perform the compuations. |

 Examples of use